petebachant/MakeWaves/README.md

 MakeWaves
 =========
 MakeWaves is an app for generating regular and random waves with UNH's flap-style wavemaker.
 The app is still in development.
+See below for how to help.

 Installation/running
 --------------------